geobreed/zettelnotes/resource/Planet Money/2008/09/p(080923) Bush Adviser Wonders： 'What Did I Do Wrong'.md

 ---
 September 23rd at 5:34 PM news.
 Paulson and Bernanke being grilled because of timing of the bill among others, but the bill still passed.
 The bill that is months in works even though looks like hastily drawn together.

 Interviews with Tim Adams, ex undersecretary for Treasury.
 That the crisis is accumulation from the past 20 or 30 years of decisions.
 So the failure itself is a lot to go around.
-One is policies that encourage [[The Wrong Incentives]]
+One is policies that has [[Unintended Consequences Outcomes]].
+Like lifting leverage ratios from 12 to 1 in the past to 30 to 1 that encouraging [[The Wrong Incentives]] with unregulated institution like investment banks.

 ----